 --> We believe in the power of transparency.
-Rachel will advocate for you to engage in direct, clear communication with others, and she firmly believes you deserve the same from her.
+We will advocate for you to engage in direct, clear communication with others, and we firmly believe you deserve the same from us.
 If you have a question, please ask.
 If you have a concern, let us know.
 If you need another option, no problem!

 --> We believe in collaboration.
-No one person has all the answers.
-No one practice has all the answers.
-No one theoretical model has all the answers.
-No one field has all the answers.
+No one person has all the answers, and no one practice has all the answers.
+No one theoretical model fits everyone.
+No one field is the pinnacle of well-being.
 At Honeybee, we believe people work better together.
 That’s why we embrace collaborating with others.
 From medical doctors to psychiatrists to dietitians and personal trainers, if they are important to you or could be helpful to you, we want to include them in the healing process.
 That’s also why we never want you to feel like your only option is Honeybee.
 You have the right to choose who you want to work with and how you want to work with them.

 --> We believe that all people deserve to be treated with kindness, dignity, and respect.
 We also think the world would be a better place if everyone else believed this too (but that’s just us- we aren’t trying to impose our values on you).
 To that end, we ask that clinicians, admin staff, and fellow clients be treated with the same kindness, dignity, and respect you would offer to the person or animal (because let’s be honest, sometimes animals are easier to treat well) you love the most.
 And, we expect ourselves to provide that to you.
 If ever something rubs you the wrong way or doesn’t feel like it matches this value, please let us know, and we will work to hear you, develop an understanding of where you are coming from, and try to resolve the situation until you feel your needs have been met.
 If that’s not possible, we will talk to you about options for next steps.